 - 11.1.
 The Exchequer shall grant to the Recognition Panel such sums of money as are sufficient to enable the Board to commence its operations and thereafter fulfil its Purpose for the first three years after the date upon which this Charter becomes effective.
 The grant of such monies shall be in accordance with the general principles of Managing Public Money. - 11.2.
 The Board shall prepare annual budgets for each financial year, and in doing so shall have regard to the need to ensure it achieves value for money.
 For the first three years after the date upon which this Charter becomes effective, the Board shall provide the Lord Chancellor, upon request, with such budgets, once prepared, and with such other information as he requires, in order to estimate the on-going costs of the Recognition Panel from time to time. - 11.3.
-The Board shall prepare, consult publicly upon, and publish a scheme for charging fees to Regulators in relation to the functions of recognition and review, to come into force from the third anniversary of the date upon which this Charter becomes effective.
+The Board shall prepare, consult publicly upon, and publish a scheme for charging fees to Regulators in relation to the functions of recognition and cyclical review, to come into force from the third anniversary of the date upon which this Charter becomes effective.
 Any fee charged shall comply with Article 11.4.
 The aim of the scheme shall be for the Recognition Panel to recover its full costs in determining applications for recognition and for conducting cyclical reviews, as appropriate.

-Deleted: is

-Deleted: on such terms as

-Deleted: requires

-Deleted: s

-11.4.
-The Board may determine to set different fees for different circumstances, and shall comply with the following;

-Deleted: .
-A fee may not exceed the following amounts:

-a) in the case of a fee payable by a Regulator relating to an application for recognition, the fee may not exceed an amount equal to £300,000 per year for each of the first three years of recognition.

-Deleted: x

-b) in the case of a fee payable by a Regulator relating to a cyclical review, the fee may not exceed an amount equal to £220,000 per year for each year prior to the next cyclical review;

-Deleted: y

-in each case the amount specified shall be revised, annually, according to the indexation formula specified at Article 11.5; and d) the Board may aggregate the specified annual amounts payable by a Regulator where necessary to carry out its functions of determining an application for recognition or conducting a cyclical review.
+- 11.4.
+The Board may determine to set different fees for different circumstances, and shall comply with the following: - a) in the case of a fee payable by a Regulator relating to an application for recognition, the fee may not exceed an amount equal to £300,000 per year for each of the first three years of recognition; - in the case of a fee payable by a Regulator relating to a cyclical review, the fee may not exceed an amount equal to £220,000 per year for each year prior to the next cyclical review; - c) in each case the amount specified shall be revised, annually, according to the indexation formula specified at Article 11.5; and - d) the Board may aggregate the specified annual amounts payable by a Regulator where necessary to carry out its functions of determining an application for recognition or conducting a cyclical review. - 11.5.

-Deleted: and

-Deleted: annual

-11.5.
 The following indexation formula is to be used by the Recognition Panel to vary all financial amounts specified in this Charter, including those in the Schedules to this Charter.
 Where no period for variation is specified, the amount shall be varied on each anniversary of the date this Charter becomes effective: